pennmeg/a11y-actions/README.md

 ## Goal
 - Create a workflow on GitHub Actions
-- Use the Deque axe linter to test whether code is/not accessible
+- Use the Deque Axe DevTools Linter to test whether code is/not accessible

 ## How It Works